Payroll Help

 Employees can opt-in or opt-out of Metro SHS payroll tax withholding by filling out the Metro/MultCo OPT form.
 Keep submitted forms in your payroll records.

-To set up Metro SHS tax withholding for an employee, go to:
+How to add or edit Metro SHS tax withholding for an employee

-• Select “Yes” under “Do you want us to calculate Metro Supportive Housing Services (SHS) tax for this employee?”
+3. Select Yes under “Do you want us to calculate Metro Supportive Housing Services (SHS) tax for this employee?”

-• You can also enter a specific tax withholding amount to override the payroll withholding calculation.
+4. You can also enter a specific tax withholding amount to override the payroll withholding calculation.
+To use the default calculation, leave this field blank.

 For more information on SHS tax, check out our article, “The Oregon Employer’s Guide to the New Metro Supportive Housing Services Tax.”